Sandbagger/BTS-test/README.md

 * submit poker hand consisting 5 valid cards and return label and rank

 ## Additonal Requirements
-*   Form wizard for adding cards to hand
+*   Form wizard for adding cards to a hand
 *   Additional form wizard for constructing cards before adding cards to the hand
     - for each card
       - choose suit